jufi2112/rgbd-kinect-pose/readme.md

+Forked from the [original](https://github.com/rmbashirov/rgbd-kinect-pose) repository.
+Some additions were made, especially to documentation and dockerfiles, in order to allow for an unproblematic setup for reproduction.

 # Real-time RGBD-based Extended Body Pose Estimation

 This repository is a real-time demo for our [**paper**](https://arxiv.org/abs/2103.03663) that was published at [WACV 2021](http://wacv2021.thecvf.com/home) conference